RobeDM/LIBIRWLS/README.md

         sudo apt-get install build-essential

-    To install the linear algebra routines use the following command line:
+    To install the linear algebra routines of ATLAS use the following command line:

         sudo apt-get install libatlas-base-dev